A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Measurements

 \section{Measurements}

-Several different sources of information are available to solve the SE problem: \begin{enumerate}[leftmargin=*] \item \textit{Pseudo-measurements}: Load estimations for every hour, based on predictions and known installed load capacity at every bus, and represented by $S_\text{pseudo}$.
-Since they are estimations rather than actual measurements, their noise is modeled with a relative large standard deviation (a typical value is $\sigma_\text{pseudo} \approx 50\%$):
+Several sources of information can be available to solve the SE problem: \begin{enumerate}[leftmargin=*] \item \textit{Pseudo-measurements}: They can be load estimations for every hour, based on predictions and known installed load capacity at every bus, and represented by $S_\text{psd}$.
+Since they are estimations rather than actual measurements, their noise is modeled with a relative large standard deviation (a typical value can be $\sigma_\text{psd} \approx 50\%$ \cite{schenato2014bayesian}):